Bengali Vegetable Chop – a Kolkata Street Style Beetroot Cutlet recipe

 vegetable chop recipe or vegetable chops recipe or beetroot cutlet recipe plating

-In Kolkata, this beetroot chop is mostly served in the evening with a cup of piping hot tea(with milk & ginger), but not with coffee.
-Tea, paired with Bengali vegetable chop or alu chop, was part of any traditional Kolkata Bong adda.
+In Kolkata, this vegetable cutlet is mostly served in the evening with a cup of piping hot tea(milk & ginger tea), but not with coffee.
+Tea, paired best with vegetable chop or alu chop, was part of any traditional Bong adda(chitchat).
 Since living far away from Kolkata, to have a good vegetable chop, we either have to buy it from a Bengali restaurant at a high price or make it at home.
-I chose the last one, and the result is in front of you.
+I chose the last one, not for saving money but to get the authentic taste.

-If you try this vegetable chop at home and you like it, please do share your valuable feedback about this recipe by leaving a comment in the comment section below this blog post.
+Try this Bengali vegetable chop at home, hope you like it.
+Please do share your valuable feedback about this recipe by leaving a comment in the comment section below this blog post.

 You may like my other kolkata style evening snacks recipes, i.e,